*Post-traumatic stress disorder

-Sometimes in life we may face very difficult situations which we can find very overwhelming and distressful.
+Sometimes in life we may face very frightening situations which we can find very overwhelming and distressful.
 It may be a situation where something is directly happening to you or an incident you witness.
 For example, being physically harmed by someone or seeing a road traffic accident.
 When the feelings after an event continue to impact our thoughts and sensations, we call it trauma.

-Trauma involves re-living an event long after it happened, as though it is still happening and could have a significant impact on your day to day life.
+Trauma involves re-living an event long after it happened, as though it is still happening and could have a significant impact on your day-to-day life.

 How do I know if I am traumatised?